Citizen Science

 Stargazers discover new comets, fish lovers observe unknown behavioural patterns of their fish in the aquarium and bird watchers count the bird species in their garden – “Citizen Science” is hardly a new concept in research, but it has been experiencing something of a renaissance over recent years thanks to the Internet.
 It is a form of science that allows non-professionals to participate in scientific projects.
 They observe, carry out measurements and evaluate data.

-Doubts are constantly raised over the reliability of data obtained in this way.
-However, laypersons have provided research with valuable findings in many cases.
-This applies to animal observations in particular.
-The many animal lovers and conservationists worldwide who are connected via the Internet form an observation network that can beneficially complement technical systems, such as Icarus.
-The Icarus researchers have therefore set up a platform for interested non-professionals via which their findings can be directly fed into the scientists’ database.
+This is especially true for animal observations.
+The many animal lovers and conservationists worldwide who are connected via the Internet can form an observation network that can complement technical systems such as Icarus well.
+The Icarus researchers have therefore built a platform for interested laymen, through which they can feed their findings directly into the scientists’ database.